 Mission To meet the permanent housing needs of Chicago's very low-income residents.
 Chicago Low-Income Housing Trust Fund assists residents living in poverty, with incomes not exceeding 30 percent of area median income, by providing secure, safe, sound and affordable housing.
 The Trust Fund serves Chicago's low-income working households, the disabled, the elderly, and countless homeless individuals and families.

 Background The Trust Fund was created by City Council ordinance on June 28, 1989 and was incorporated as a non-profit organization on February 27, 1990.
 A Mayoral-appointed Board of Directors supervises the business of the Trust Fund.
 The Board of Directors is comprised of 15 individuals who live in the City of Chicago, have diverse backgrounds and represent non-profit organizations, private corporations and City government.
-The Chicago Department of Housing provides administrative staff support for Trust Fund activities.
+The Chicago Department of Planning and Development provides administrative staff support for Trust Fund activities.

 Rental Subsidy: The Rental Subsidy program provides annual rental subsidies to owners of qualified buildings or developments located in the City of Chicago.
 This program reduces rents on a specified number of units approved by the Trust Fund Board of Directors in the building or development to a level that is affordable for very low-income individuals and families.